scottmotorrad/leaguehelper/README.md

 [Windows](https://developers.redhat.com/products/openjdk/overview/) [nix](http://openjdk.java.net/)

 ##Steps
-Set the LOL_HELPER_ACCOUNT_ID environment variable to the account you would like to analyze
+Set the LOL_HELPER_ACCOUNT_ID environment variable to the account you would like to analyze.
+This should be a 64 bit integer.

-Set the RAPI_KEY environment variable to your RAPI API key
+Set the RAPI_KEY environment variable to your RAPI API key ie RGAPI-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx

 cd to .../leaguehelper/